 All campuses should adopt operational plans that address the following:

-- Campuses shall monitor and maintain air conditioning units in accordance with normal operating protocols.
+- Monitoring and maintenance of air conditioning units in accordance with normal operating protocols.

 - Maintenance of improved natural ventilation in public indoor spaces where air conditioning is not utilized to the extent possible.

 Protocols in residential halls or athletics may vary, so please check with your residence hall or lead athletics staff if you have questions.

 - Consistent with the university’s commitment to access, the services provided to students will be accessible to the greatest extent possible whether students are on campus or are studying remotely.
 Remote access to students should provide the same level of service as in-person offerings.

 - The University provides a digital platform (STAR Balance) that allows students to make appointments with staff, advisors, or faculty; similar platforms are also available on some University campuses.
 These platforms permit students to consult with University personnel without the need to be on campus.
 This capability should permit students who cannot come to campus to still access faculty office hours, tutoring services, academic advisors, financial aid offices, and other services.

 - Each campus shall develop plans to provide alternative ways for students who are learning remotely to participate in class or co-curricular activities.

 - Student services and activities conducted in person shall adhere to all applicable guidelines relating to masks.